-- Don't leave your luggage, food or drinks unattended.
+- Don't leave luggage, food or drinks unattended.

 - Never accept drinks, food, gum or cigarettes from strangers or new acquaintances.

-- Only use a prepaid taxi or an official taxi from a registered taxi rank.
-Official taxis must display their photographic licence.
+- Only use prepaid taxi or official taxis from registered taxi ranks.
+Official taxis display their photographic licence.

 - Don't enter a taxi or Uber that has other, unknown passengers.

 - Don't enter favelas, even with a tour group, and especially at night.